torbsorensen/TSI_classifier/README.md

 ## Results

+The best results have shown from the transfer learning approach with fine tuning.
+The best model is saved in /saved_models/final_model.
+The confusion matrix and classification report produced by the final model on the unseen /data/test set are shown underneath.
+Note however, that the test set is not perfect as only very few ice and fogbow occur.

+The final model is set up in the transfer.ipynb-file and has undergone 13 epochs of transfer learning and XXXXXX epochs of finetuning, and had a validation loss of XXXXX and validation accuracy of XXXXX.

+CONFUSION MATRIX

+CLASSIFICATION REPORT

 ## Improving the classifier

 While the final classifier is useful there is still room for improvement.
 Here is a list of my ideas for improving the model, which should all be possible given time: